Andy2887/TacOS/README.md

 2, Some of the dependencies in the enviornment need to be depreciated.

 ### Fast commands
-Priority alarm Test Case:
+priority-condvar Test Case:
 Print Debugging:
-- `cargo run -F test-schedule,debug -- -append priority-alarm`
+- `cargo run -F test-schedule,debug -- -append priority-condvar`
 Debugger (in tool):
-- `cargo gdb -c priority-alarm`
+- `cargo gdb -c priority-condvar`

+### To Do
+1, Check test case test/schedule/priority/preempt.rs, figure out what schedule() should do exactly 2, Fix condvar test case